cea-hpc/modules/INSTALL.rst

 .. instopt:: --enable-libtclenvmodules

- Build and install the Modules Tcl extension library which provides optimized Tcl commands for the modulecmd.tcl script.
+ Build and install the Modules Tcl extension library which provides optimized Tcl commands for the modulecmd.tcl script. (default=yes)

  .. only:: html